Increasing Audiobook Engagement 150% Through Native Playback Design

 Takeaways

 This initiative reinforced a few core lessons for me.
-Clear goals and requirements early prevent scope creep.
-And on backend-heavy projects, tight, continuous communication with engineering is essential to keep design and implementation aligned.
+In order to prevent scope creep, set clear goals and requirements early, and on backend-heavy projects, tight, continuous communication with engineering is essential to keep design and implementation aligned.

 I set clear goals: I centered the work on immediate listening needs to keep the MVP focused while laying groundwork for future improvements.